 Note that the 'stages' outlined in Table 2-1 and section 3 for this IRG are not aligned with or related to local government water restriction 'levels'.
 The stages refer to increasing criticality of an extreme event in the WRPA as a whole.
 Measures in this IRG may affect the total amount of water made available to a town or village.
 However, it is the responsibility of the water service provider (local government or supply authority) to manage access to that available water within the town or village consistent with their established demand and drought management processes.
-Critical Water Advisory Panel and stakeholder input

-2.2 Advisory panels and stakeholder input
+2.2.
+Advisory panels and stakeholder input